 - Communal Celebrations during Advent & Lent

 Adults or children aged seven or older interested in discerning the Catholic faith or completing the Sacraments of Initiation, please call Fr.
 Larry Hendel, or email

 BAPTISM OF INFANTS

 - Ordinarily Third Sunday of the Month.

 New or expectant parents should contact the Parish Office to schedule an appointment with the Pastor.
-Infant Baptism is celebrated following Baptism Preparation Catechesis.
+Infant Baptism is celebrated following Baptism Preparation.

 CONFIRMATION FOR TEENS

-- Celebrated every other year in the Easter Season at the Cathedral Basilica of St. Joseph.
+- Celebrated every odd numbered year in the Easter Season at the Cathedral Basilica of St. Joseph.